Keegawho198/Peak-Condition/README.md

 Overall, the focus point of this application was to create a applciation that would be able to allow trainers to assign workout programs more easier.

+#### To use application use these credentials

+User Login Email: user0@email.com Password: 123

+Coach login Email: Arnold@email.com Password: 123

+This is only for users who have not used the application before and wish view the application without creating a new account.
+These Credentials are only for testings purposes and are not actual passwords that we use in real life.

+Contact Keegan Nair at Keegan.nair@hotmail.com for any questions regarding the application.

 #### Project Management
 * Progression was tracked on a trello board.